Gayoon1234/LetterFrequencyCounter/README.md

 # LetterFrequencyCounter
-Counts the frequency of each letter, can be used to solve monoalphabetic substitutiom ciphers
+Counts the frequency of each letter, can be used to solve monoalphabetic substitution ciphers